Establishing Linear Surrogate Regret Bounds for Convex Smooth Losses via Convolutional Fenchel-Young Losses: Preliminaries

 \end{definition} For a desirable surrogate loss, the convergence of its surrogate regret will dominate the target regret.
 That is, for a fixed class distribution~$\bm\eta$, a convergent $\bm\theta$ such that $\mathtt{Regret}_{L}(\bm{\theta},\bm{\eta})\to 0$ should imply $\mathtt{Regret}_{\ell}(\varphi(\bm{\theta}),\bm{\eta})\to 0$.
 This convergence relationship indicates that the target regret minimization can be achieved by the minimization of the surrogate regret adopted with an appropriate prediction link.
 A surrogate regret bound offers a quantitative characterization of this relationship through a regret rate function~$\psi$, which is the key focus of this work. \begin{definition}[Surrogate regret bound] A surrogate loss $L$ and prediction link $\varphi$ entail a surrogate regret bound \textit{w.r.t.} target $\ell$ with a non-decreasing regret rate function $\psi:\mathbb{R}_{\geq 0}\to\mathbb{R}_{\geq 0}$ satisfying $\psi(0)=0$ if the following inequality holds:

-\end{definition} While a linear regret rate $\psi(r)=\mathcal{O}(r)$ is the best possible, previously known examples are either non-smooth or non-convex surrogate losses, including the (non-smooth) hinge loss~\citep{06_calibration} and (non-convex) sigmoid loss~\citep{Nontawat}.
+\end{definition} While a linear regret rate $\psi(r)=\mathcal{O}(r)$ is the best possible, previously know linear-rate losses are either non-smooth or non-convex, including the (non-smooth) hinge loss~\citep{06_calibration} and (non-convex) sigmoid loss~\citep{Nontawat}.
 These loss functions may face challenges in optimization and estimation~\citep{smooth1}.
 In this work, we aim to develop a framework that facilitates the use of convex smooth surrogates with linear surrogate regret bounds.